bbugyi200/funky/README.md

 ![Demonstration](img/demo.gif "Demonstration")

 # LocalAlias Bash Script
 I use this script to setup aliases and/or functions that are local to a particular directory.
 Local aliases are stored in a hidden file named `.lshrc` in the current directory.
 One way to use this script is manually.
-For example, you could run `LocalAlias` -a' to add an alias and then `LocalAlias -x` to execute that alias, like so:
+For example, you could run `LocalAlias -a` to add an alias and then `LocalAlias -x` to execute that alias, like so:

 ![Create Alias](img/trial.png "Create Alias")